My shopping cart

 The metal parts on Goodtime models are of excellent quality, including high-ratio geared tuners, but they’re designed to do their job without adding lots of unnecessary weight.
 A typical Gibson Mastertone banjo, or the many copies of one, will weigh in at close to 12 lbs while the Goodtime Two (which also has a resonator) weighs barely more than half that.
 The openback Goodtime, weighing only 4 lbs, is the obvious choice for traveling with a banjo.

 We’ve saved the best feature of Deering Goodtime banjos for last: All Goodtime models are made in Spring Valley, California right alongside the higher Deering banjo models.
 Deering essentially brought the manufacturing of lower-priced banjos back to the US after decades of that segment of the market being monopolized by imports.

 There’s a Deering Goodtime banjo for just about every playing style that relies on banjo tone.
-This includes two different guitar banjos (one with a built-in pickup) both concert and tenor scale banjo ukuleles, and two different tenor banjos.
-Of course the 5-string models outsell everything else: the Goodtime openback banjo and the Goodtime Two, which has a full-sized resonator.
-For those who like the sound of an openback banjo with a larger 12” head, the new Goodtime Americana delivers that more mellow tone at a bargain price.
-Deering has even designed an 11 inch banjo head with built-in “Kavanjo” magnetic pickup, and we have a Goodtime with Kavanjo head installed so you can try it out.
+This includes guitar banjos, tenor banjos and, of course, a variety of 5-string models including the Goodtime open-back banjo and the Goodtime Two, which has a full-sized resonator.
+For those who like the sound of an open-back banjo with a larger 12” head, the new Goodtime Americana delivers that more mellow tone at a bargain price.